blocksense-network/blocksense-infra-test/libs/ts/contracts/README.md

 The `cl-adapters` folder contains the Chainlink aggregator contract - CLAggregatorAdapter.sol.
 The Chainlink aggregator contract implements the Chainlink aggregator interface.
 It interacts with the UpgradeableProxy contract to make calls to the data feed store contracts.
 The `registries` folder contains the CLFeedRegistryAdapter contract which is used to register new data feeds.
 It stores the immutable data from Chainlink aggregator contracts (key, description and decimals) and directly calls the upgradeable historical data feed contract to retrieve data.

-The `interfaces` folder contains the interfaces for the Chainlink aggregator contract - IChainlinkAggregator.sol, the data feed store contract - ICLFeedRegistryAdapter.sol and the modified aggregator contract which extends the functionality of IChainlinkAggregator.sol - IAggregator.sol.
+The `interfaces` folder contains the interfaces for the Chainlink aggregator contract - IChainlinkAggregator.sol, the data feed store contract - ICLFeedRegistryAdapter.sol and the modified aggregator contract which extends the functionality of IChainlinkAggregator.sol - ICLAggregatorAdapter.sol.

 The `libraries` folder contains the Blocksense library which is used to make calls to either the data feed store contracts or the UpgradeableProxy before them.
 The Blocksense library is used by the Chainlink aggregator contracts and the CLFeedRegistryAdapter contracts.